 American-Style Pale Ales are deep golden to copper or light brown.
 Chill haze is allowable at cold temperatures.
+Hop haze is allowable at any temperature.
 Low caramel malt aroma is allowable.
 Fruity-ester aroma should be moderate to strong.
-Hop aroma is medium to medium-high, exhibiting fruity, floral, and citrus-like American-variety hop aromas.
+Hop aroma is medium to medium-high, exhibiting floral, fruity, sulfur/diesel-like, citrus-like, piney resinous characters that are typical of though not exclusively from American-variety hops.
 Low to medium maltiness may include low caramel malt character.
-Hop flavor is medium to medium-high, exhibiting fruity, floral, and citrus-like American-variety hop flavors.
+Hop flavor is medium to medium-high, and is reflective of American-variety hop aroma characters.
 Hop bitterness is medium to medium-high.
 Fruity-ester flavor should be moderate to strong.
 Diacetyl should be absent or very low.
 Note that the "traditional" style of this beer has its origins with certain floral, fruity, citrus-like, piney, resinous, or sulfur-like American hop varietals.
 One or more of these hop characters is the perceived end, but the perceived hop characters may be a result of the skillful use of hops of other national origins.
 Body is medium.

-Original Gravity (°Plato) 1.044 - 1.050 (11 - 12.4) • Apparent Extract/Final Gravity (°Plato) 1.008 - 1.014 (2.1 - 3.6) • Alcohol by Weight (Volume) 3.50% - 4.30% (4.40% - 5.40%) • Bitterness (IBU) (30 - 50) • Color SRM (EBC) 6 - 14 (12 - 28)
+Original Gravity (°Plato) 1.044 - 1.050 (11 - 12.4) ◆ Apparent Extract/Final Gravity (°Plato) 1.008 - 1.014 (2.1 - 3.6) ◆ Alcohol by Weight (Volume) 3.50% - 4.30% (4.40% - 5.40%) ◆ Bitterness (IBU) 30 - 50 ◆ Color SRM (EBC) 6 - 14 (12 - 28)